Grilled corn with a rich and spicy Korean chili sauce.

 While grill preheats, combine miso, gochujang, mayonnaise, lemon juice, half of cilantro, and half of scallions.
-Whisk until homogenous.
+Whisk until homogeneous.
 Set aside.

 Place corn directly over hot side of fire.
-If using coal grill, keep uncovered.
-If using gas, cover when not turning corn.
-Cook the corn, turning every minute or so until it is well charred on all sides, about 10 minutes total.
+If using a coal grill, keep uncovered.
+If using gas, cover grill when not turning corn.
+Cook corn, turning every minute or so, until it is well charred on all sides, about 10 minutes total.

 Transfer corn to a large bowl.
 Coat with sauce using a spoon or brush.
 Transfer to a serving platter.
 Sprinkle with remaining cilantro and scallions.
 Serve immediately.